batterypass/BatteryPassDataModel/README.md

   - Electrolyte
   - Casing Material

-- **Lifecycle Data:**
-  - Manufacturing Process
-  - Usage History
+- **Performance & Durability:**
+  - Static performance KPIs (Capacity, power capibility, etc. )
+  - Dynamic performance KPI (SoH, full charge cycles, )
   - Maintenance Records
   - Recycling Information

-- **Regulatory Compliance:**
+- **Labels and Certification:**
   - Safety Certifications
   - Environmental Compliance
   - Transport Regulations

-- **Regulatory Compliance:**
-  - Safety Certifications
-  - Environmental Compliance
-  - Transport Regulations
+- **Due Diligence :**
+  - Due diligence report
+  - Third party verifications

 Detailed schema definitions and relationships between entities are provided in the `/schema` directory.
+For the compilation of the data model schema, the [Eclipse Semantic Modeling Framework](https://eclipse-esmf.github.io/esmf-documentation/index.html) was used, that provides a meta model for data modelling for data exchange purpose based on RDF.

 ## Contributing
 We welcome contributions to the Battery Pass Data Model.
 To contribute: